tc39/notes/es7/2015-09/sept-22.md

 Need slides

-LH: Work in progress at Mozilla, Google, etc.
+LHN: Work in progress at Mozilla, Google, etc.

 Use Cases